mhan06/srl-feedback-tool/README.md

-# srl-feedback-tool
+# SRL Feedback Tool

-A visual feedback display tool for students
+This tool displays personalized feedback for students with color-coded sections and allows simple emoji reactions and comments to be recorded (next step: saving the data).